nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endhighlight %}

 {% caution %}
-To ensure proper deeplinking from other apps such as Facebook, this Activity must be launched in `singleTask` mode.
+To ensure proper deep linking from other apps such as Facebook, this Activity must be launched in `singleTask` mode.
 This is done in the Activity definition as so:

 {% highlight xml %}
 <activity